AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53925-cant-save-cms-block-with-product-carousel-catalog-product-price-dimensions-set-to-website.md

 ---
 title: 'ACSD-53925: Cannot save CMS block with [!UICONTROL Product Carousel]'
-description: Apply the ACSD-53925 patch to fix the Adobe Commerce issue where admin is unable to save a CMS block with Product Carousel when dimensions mode for `catalog_product_price` is set to website.
+description: Apply the ACSD-53925 patch to fix the Adobe Commerce issue where the admin is unable to save a CMS block with Product Carousel when dimensions mode for `catalog_product_price` is set to website.
 feature: CMS, Page Builder, Price Indexer, Products
 role: Admin, Developer
 ---